4ch1m/pixoo-rest/README.md

 This REST API is by no means a by-the-books reference on how proper REST APIs should be implemented; but simply a "convenience wrapper" for the aforementioned Pixoo library.

-The actual HTTP API of the Pixoo device leaves a lot to be desired. :wink:
+The actual HTTP API of the Pixoo device leaves a lot to be desired.
+First and foremost proper/official documentation. :wink:
 Most of the **pass-through** payload objects got discovered via *reverse engineering* or try-and-error.

 :warning: Use at your own risk.